-The structure and evaluation of the final exam will follow the procedure outline in the Manual of Rules and Regulations of the Graduate College, Section XII (M) through XII (P).
+The structure and evaluation of the final exam will follow the procedure outline in the Manual of Rules and Regulations of the Graduate College.
 The final exam committee, which should be the same as the committee composed for the proposal defense, must be approved by the Director of Graduate Studies and appointed by the Dean of the Graduate College.
-With the help of the Academic Services Coordinator, students should complete a Request/Report for Final Examination: Advanced Degree, found on the Graduate College website: https://www.grad.uiowa.edu/content/publications-and-forms-for-students.
+With the help of the Academic Services Coordinator, students should complete a Request/Report for Final Examination: Advanced Degree, found on the Graduate College website: Academic and Administrative Forms | Graduate College - The University of Iowa (uiowa.edu).
 Be aware that the appropriate paperwork, especially thesis deposits, must be filed with the Graduate College within the specified time constraints.
-Further details regarding submission and formatting requirements, for the thesis, is also found on the Graduate College website:
+Further details regarding submission and formatting requirements, for the thesis, is also found on the Graduate College website: Thesis and Dissertation | Graduate College - The University of Iowa (uiowa.edu).
+Note that the Graduate College requires that Dissertations be made available to all members of the examining committee not later than two weeks before the date of the examination.